duomei98/chemical-hazards/README.md

 We think the idea of using molecular structure in the form of SMILES strings to predict chemical hazards is really cool, and we're glad we chose to explore this topic.
 Though the process of building our models was challenging, we greatly enjoyed assessing the relationships between hazards and evaluating our models' predictive performance.

 For instance, our model struggled to predict health and environmental hazards, but this makes sense since these hazards are more related to chemical handling and storage rather than any intrinsic property of the compound.
 However, it is concerning that our model does not predict corrosives well, despite the fact that they are the second most common hazard on PubChem.
-This suggest that corrosives are probably common in practical settings, and thus it is very important to correctly identify this hazard.
+This suggest that corrosives are probably common in practical settings, and thus it is very important to correctly identify this hazard, which we have not done effectively thus far.

 If we were to redo our project, we would probably try to augment the underperforming classes further, which turned out to be our main obstacle.
-We would also avoid wasting time with a Logistic Regression model, which performed very poorly, and used that time to perfect our neural network.
+We would also avoid trying Logistic Regression model, which performed very poorly, and used that time to perfect our neural network.
 Given more time, we would like to incorporate cross-validation and further hyperparameter tuning to improve our model's validity and performance.

 We are excited about possibly improving our model in the future since there are many different avenues we can take.
 We can try building separate CNNs per hazard, trying out NLP strategies on our data, or using transformer models or other advanced architectures.
 Our group had a lot of fun working together on this project, and while our final model is far from perfect, we learned a lot through the process.